Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Certifying superlocality

-In a bipartite Bell scenario, superlocality \cite{DW15} is defined as follows.
-Suppose we have a quantum state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ and measurements which produce a local bipartite box $\{p(a,b|x,y)\}$.
+{\bf Definition~2.} Suppose we have a quantum state in $\mathbb{C}^{d_A}\otimes\mathbb{C}^{d_B}$ and measurements which produce a local bipartite box $\{p(a,b|x,y)\}$.
 Then, superlocality holds iff there is no decomposition of the box in the form,